-Figure 14: Virtual City Council meeting
+Figure 13: Virtual City Council meeting

-STEP 1: PARK ASSESSMENT
+PHASE 1: PARK ASSESSMENT

-The first step of the master plan process focused on existing site constraints and opportunities (Figure 15) as well as potential park amenities and concerns or desires for park development.
+The first phase of the master plan process focused on existing site constraints and opportunities as well as potential park amenities and concerns or desires for park development (Figure 14).

-Site amenities allowed in a Community

-Park are wide-ranging and include standard

-features such as parking, restrooms,

-playgrounds, group shelters, and trails.

-Optional amenities include community

-gathering areas, splash pads, sports

-courts, ball fields, skate parks, community

-gardens, disc golf, and off leash dog areas.

-While allowed with the community park

-classification, specific site constraints

-limited the feasibility of combining many of

-the larger program features.
+Site amenities allowed in a Community Park are wide-ranging and include standard features such as parking, restrooms, playgrounds, group shelters, and trails.
+Optional amenities include community gathering areas, sports courts, ball fields, skate parks, community gardens, disc golf, and off leash dog areas.
+While allowed with the community park classification, specific site constraints limited the feasibility of combining many of the larger program features.

-Site opportunities identified potential for standard community park features, such as ball fields, parking, restrooms, playgrounds, splash pads, shelters, and trails.
-Opportunities also included enhancing the existing bike park, adding a community skatepark, and adding more ball fields in order to support sports tournaments.
+Site opportunities identified potential for standard community park features, such as ball fields, parking, restrooms, playgrounds, shelters, and trails.
+Opportunities also included enhancing the existing bike park and adding a community skatepark.
 Site opportunities included connections to the adjacent neighborhood for access, unencumbered open spaces suitable for sports field or other uses, and good visual and vehicular access from Park Avenue.